Materials-Consortia/OPTIMADE/optimade.md

 [EBNF](http://standards.iso.org/ittf/PubliclyAvailableStandards/s026153_ISO_IEC_14977_1996(E).zip)
 grammar of [Appendix 2](#h.app2) of this specification.
-The appendix contains a complete machine-readable EBNF, including the definition of the lexical tokens described above in [section '5.1.
-Lexical tokens'](#h.5.1).
+The appendix contains a complete machine-readable EBNF, including the definition of the lexical tokens described above in [5.1.
+Lexical tokens](#h.5.1).
 The EBNF is enclosed in special strings constructed as `BEGIN` and `END`, both followed by `EBNF GRAMMAR Filter`, to enable automatic extraction.